morrowchristian/Christian-Morrow-Portfolio/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+This portfolio project is open-source under the MIT License.